smartinm/drupal-alfresco/README.txt

 -- REQUIREMENTS --

-* Alfresco 3.x or 2.x (tested with Alfresco Labs and Alfresco Enterprise)
+* Alfresco 3.x or 2.x (Alfresco Community or Alfresco Enterprise)

-* PHP 5 (5.2.0 or greater) with SOAP extension enabled
+* PHP 5.2 or later, with
+  * DOM Extension (part of PHP 5 core)
+  * SOAP Extension (--enable-soap)

+* Ext JS - JavaScript Library
-* Ext JS (only for Alfresco browser module)
+  * Only for Alfresco browser module

 -- INSTALLATION --